 “Jane, you know my wife, Anne Ronan Merrick.”

-Jane stepped right up to her, maintaining close eye contact, just as Master Wu had taught her.
+Jane stepped up to her, maintaining close eye contact, just as Master Wu had taught her.

 “Jane, welcome to our home, which is now yours.
 I promise you love, loyalty, and encouragement from this house for the rest of your life.”